xpack/web-llvm/website/docs/api/classes/llvm-dwarfstringpool.md

 </div>
 <div class="doxyMemberDoc">

-<p>Same as getEntry, except that you can use <a href="/web-llvm/docs/api/classes/llvm/dwarfstringpoolentryref/#a357ae759731d2b8d69f8613004f8c8b2">EntryRef::getIndex</a> to obtain a unique <a href="/web-llvm/docs/api/namespaces/llvm/callingconv/#abdf8cf606905c10634e831390981b0ed">ID</a> of this entry (e.g., for use in indexed forms like DW_FORM_strx).</p>
+<p>Same as getEntry, except that you can use EntryRef::getIndex to obtain a unique <a href="/web-llvm/docs/api/namespaces/llvm/callingconv/#abdf8cf606905c10634e831390981b0ed">ID</a> of this entry (e.g., for use in indexed forms like DW_FORM_strx).</p>

 <p>Declaration at line 61 of file <a href="/web-llvm/docs/api/files/lib/lib/codegen/lib/codegen/asmprinter/dwarfstringpool-h">DwarfStringPool.h</a>, definition at line 45 of file <a href="/web-llvm/docs/api/files/lib/lib/codegen/lib/codegen/asmprinter/dwarfstringpool-cpp">DwarfStringPool.cpp</a>.</p>